 However, there is a noteworthy difference between satellite images and map images.
 Maps images typically make use of brighter colors whereas satellite images typically make use of both bright and dark colors [30].
 This attribute to some extent reduces the possibility of the Y component differences to be large.
-International Journal of Multimedia and Ubiquitous Engineering Vol.10, No.7 (2015)

-Figure.
-8. Example of Satellite Image
+Figure 8.
+Example of Satellite Image